|

 against a wall in sections; tops/bottoms, sides/partitions, backs, etc. I

-do this because I place trust in my cut list, which I garnered from my
+do this because I place trust in the cut list generated from a 3D modeling

-material for an entire set of average kitchen cabinets in two hours.
+for an entire set of average kitchen cabinets in two hours and never once question

-Take a look at this model, it's a blow-up of a
+Take a look at this model of expanded parts making up a

-standard base cabinet carcase.
+standard base cabinet.
 Notice there are only four major parts; the

 back, the sides and/or partitions, the bottom and, finally, the toe-kick